 - Marzipan Layered cake – Roll and cut out a disc the same size as your cake.
 Layer it between two cake layers.
 Decorate the cake with whipped cream & strawberries or cherries.

 - Make tasty cake decorations such as flowers and fruits for cakes.
 Just color it, roll and cut out the shapes.
 Cup the center of the flowers and place them on a cake.
 You can make roses similar to how we make chocolate roses but using almond paste.

 - Make simple figures and models for your cakes.
 Human figures that don’t need support, such as a sitting boy, animal shapes.
 You would rather eat a delicious marzipan figure than a sugar paste figure.

-- Don’t’ Like Almond? – Substitute the almonds in the marzipan recipe with your favorite nuts such as Cashews, Pecans or even Macadamia.
-Chocolate Marzipan -substitute some powder sugar with cocoa powder making chocolate marzipan.
+- Don’t’ Like Almond? – Substitute the almonds in the recipe with your favorite nuts such as cashews, macadamia, or pecans marzipan.

 - The German traditional cake Stollen uses marzipan baked inside the cake.